nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 			  flag when displaying the window for the first time.

 * Return Type: **int**
 	* Value: if the function succeeds, terminating when it receives a [WM_QUIT][wm-quit] message, it should return the exit value contained in that message's wParam parameter.
-If the funciton terminates before entering the message loop, it should return zero.
+If the function terminates before entering the message loop, it should return zero.

 * Additional Information: